Making a Will - your complete guide

 Making a Will is the best way to protect the people you care about.
 And it's a lot easier than you might think.

-With the right advice, making a Will can be straightforward.
-Follow our simple step-by-step guide to find out how to make a Will.
+With the right advice, making a Will can be simple.
+Follow our step-by-step guide to find out how to write a Will.

 - Value your estate

 - Decide how to distribute your estate

 - Consider remembering a charity

 - Name executors and guardians